Now rich and (kind of) famous, Reshad Jones’ goals are team-centric in 2017

 The Dolphins are ecstatic about that.
 Their run defense was terrible last year, allowing the most yards per carry (4.8) in the league.
 Jones’ injury was a big reason why; he plays with abandon at the line of scrimmage, and Miami couldn’t replace that dynamic when he went down.

-The Dolphins should be a deeper defense this year after attacking that side of the ball in free agency and the draft.
+The Dolphins should be a deeper defense this season after attacking that side of the ball in free agency and the draft.
 Nate Allen will presumably start alongside Jones at safety, at least until T.J.
 McDonald’s eight-game suspension for violating the league’s substance abuse policy ends.

 “Reshad, his play speaks for itself,” said Allen, who signed with the Dolphins early in free agency.
-“He’s who he is for a reason and he’s the guy.
+“He’s who he is for a reason, and he’s the guy.
 He makes a lot of plays.
-He’s just a great play-maker.
-I could see it early and I’ve watched him through the years.
+He’s just a great playmaker.
+I could see it early, and I’ve watched him through the years.
 As I’ve been in other places, I’ve always watched him on tape.
 He stands out.”

-Allen added: “He’s a prolific play-maker and he practices hard and he helps out the young guys in the classroom.
+Allen added: “He’s a prolific playmaker, and he practices hard and he helps out the young guys in the classroom.
 We just kind of feed off each other.”

-Allen has played both free and strong safety, but his No. 1 assignment in Miami will probably be as the Dolphins’ last line of defense.
+Allen has played free safety and strong safety, but his No. 1 assignment in Miami will probably be as the Dolphins’ last line of defense.
 Jones will play near the line of scrimmage; Allen will handle center field.

 “It's early to put any rankings on anything like that, but I think we do have a good group,” Jones said of Miami’s secondary.
 “We've got a lot of good pieces, and Nate Allen we added and T.J.
 [Xavien Howard] is playing good and Tony Lippett is playing probably the best ball he's been playing.
 I think we can be special.”